-We have QR codes at every trial - simply scan it on your phone or tablet an the relevant trial reports and layouts will pop straight up.
+We had QR codes signposted at every trial - a simple scan on a phone or tablet saw the relevant trial reports and layouts pop straight up.

 A Hart Field Day mini-event with a focus on new varieties and strategies to manage variety selection